huwpowell/MountSMB/README.md

 need to use sudo.. so run the skeleton script mntSMB which will call te script (mntSMB.sh) using sudo...
 Or from the CLI or Gnome Desktop

-# Ensure that you are an valid sudoer and add this line to /etc/sudoers
+# Ensure that you are a valid sudoer and add this line to /etc/sudoers

 %wheel	ALL=(ALL)	NOPASSWD: ALL